Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xh_OgWsWLGo.md

 ### Transcript

-> where'd you go where'd you go how many more teases have we planned uh i don't know that or well kind of no but we don't really know we have an idea anymore we have how many we've planned but whether that's the actual correct amount or not so we don't know yet but i i think we're just not going to tell you you're just going to have to find out i think that's kind of right on this one right on time
+> where'd you go where'd you go how many more teases have we planned, i don't know that or well kind of no but we don't really know we have an idea anymore we have how many we've planned but whether that's the actual correct amount or not so we don't know yet but i i think we're just not going to tell you you're just going to have to find out i think that's kind of right on this one right on time